Mundar/db-key/README.md

   partially break the parity between args atructure and key structure.
 * Add option to store keys in little endian order.
 Breaks ordering.
 * Make as many generated functions const as possible.
+* Provide option to enforce the minimum and maximum values.